ProjectMitosisOS/ProjectMitosisOS/README.md

 ## Systems

-Penglai contains a set of different systems:
+Project Mitosis OS contains a set of different systems:

 - **KRCore**: the kernel-mode RDMA communication library on which our systems depend on.